michaelkolesidis/javascript-software-synthesizer/README.md

 [![Version](https://img.shields.io/badge/version-0.5.4-01004c.svg)](https://shields.io/)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/93c42090-6fc9-4c3d-a462-42b535ea9d15/deploy-status)](https://app.netlify.com/sites/javascript-software-synthesizer/deploys)

-The JSS-01 | JavaScript Software Synthesizer is a web app enabling you to make and play music in the browser.
+The JSS-01 | JavaScript Software Synthesizer is a web application enabling you to make and play music in the browser.
 It is a software synthesizer implementing a variety of JavaScript frameworks and libraries, such as Tone.js and NexusUI.

 <br>